 FOR PEOPLE WHO HAVE PURCHASED THE 8-12 or 10-15 GUEST VERSION AND HAVE MORE PEOPLE COMING.

 Option #3— Make the extra guests “investigators”.

 With the party materials offered in the smaller versions, you can still involve the additional guests without giving them roles.
 One successful way to do this is to send the additional guests the invite and newletter/newspiece that introduces the characters.
 This way, the guests are still informed and ‘in the know’ of everything that is happening.
 When these guests arrive at the party, provide them with money (maybe even more than the character guests) and instruct them to use it wisely to gain secrets and information on the characters at large.
 Additionally, inform the investigators they are still competing for “best actor/actress”, “best costume”, “most money” and “super sleuth” awards.
 This allows the guests to be involved with the mystery without having their own roles.
-(This idea came to light after a customer had a great time successfully executing it and recounted it for us here.)
+(This idea came to light after a customer had a great time successfully executing it.)

 Option #4– Purchase the size you intend to use.